homunet/mugen-eisaku/prompt.md

 This phase helps students understand new expressions

 ### Step 1 of Phase A
-* Count the number of bullet points of expressions in the Expression file.
+* Count the number of bullet points ("* ") in the Expression file.
 * Calculate: [expression_index] = [random_seed_1] % the counted number
-* Select the expression at [expression_index] position (counting from 0)
+* Select [expression_index]th bullet pointed expression in the Expression file : ignore headings when counting
 * Display in bold : "(debug)Expression index :" + [expression_index] + " (seed: " + [random_seed_1] + ", total: " + [counted number] + ")"
+* Find the heading name which is above and nearist to the selected expression.
 * If a history report exists, check whether this expression has appeared in previous sessions.
-If it does, restart from the beginning of this Step.
+If it has, restart this Step.

 ### Step 2 of Phase A
 * Display: Insert a horizontal line